Words by Stephen Buckle and Brandon Long

 Bring on 2020!

 Similar to the British shipping their best to Australia in 1788, they’ve done it again with their big heavy event – Download Festival – now in its second year in Oz.
 While they bypassed the first settlement for the 2018 rollout in favour of Melbourne, they soon realised the harbour city’s hunger for metal and branched out.
 Let us all hope the ledgers over at Live Nation are looking healthy and they can ship the festival to the next logical city of Brisbane for 2020 and continue that trajectory elsewhere.
-This was also the first time I have written parts of a review in first-person for Overdrive.
-I felt this necessary because, while I aim to be as objective as possible, gig reviews will always bring some subjectivity, and this day is bigger than most (and with some contentious opinions).
-With that said, let’s get into the music.

-The first act of the day for me was Hobart’s Ruins.
+The first act of the day was Hobart’s Ruins.
 It must be hard for black metal bands to get in the right headspace playing in the midday sun, but luckily for them, most of the day was overcast and gloomy, with the sun being relegated to a dim torch.
 Ruins delivered a six-song set on the Dogtooth Stage and damn was it ferocious.
 Vocalist Alex Pope summoned as much internal darkness as he could to get the neck veins popping and the crowd chanting ‘oi, oi, oi’ through several songs.
 He was giving us air guitar, air drums, air uppercuts and even air pump-action shotguns.
 The drums, bass and guitar did not let up for the 30-minute set either, complementing perfectly the growls, screams and shrieks.
 Certainly a headbutt to start the day.
 A highlight was Faust.

 Kicking things off for Black Stage was New Zealand thrash band Alien Weaponry, whose show-opening Haka had many punters running over to see what the commotion was about.
 The teenage trio wasted no time busting into their first track PC Bro and backed that up with Holding My Breath.
 The brothers-and-a-mate combo then told the crowd their next one, Whispers, was their ‘political shit’.
 They finished with their Maori anthems Kai Tangata and Raupatu, proving that language doesn’t have to be a barrier to metal enjoyment.
 A solid set from the young blokes.